Solar rebate in SA

 - The system is under 100kW in size

-How much the rebate will save you in SA?
+How much will the rebate save you in SA?

 SA STC solar rebate value